sorrell/docker-tao-web/README.md

 # Docker Recipe for Tao Testing

-This is a [https://www.docker.com/](Docker) build recipe for [http://taotesting.com/](Tao Testing)  - an online testing and certification platform.
+This is a [Docker](https://www.docker.com/) build recipe for [Tao Testing](http://taotesting.com/)  - an online testing and certification platform.

 The easiest way to fire this up is to install Docker Compose and then run